 I get pretty excited when we allied health professionals go out and create companies!
 Go figure! 🙂

 I love that the parent company, continued.com is both audiologist-owned and woman-owned (OK, co-owned).
 It was started by a female audiologist and her husband, and these two also have been pioneering the 100% virtual workplace mentality since long before other companies started.
 PRETTY AWESOME.
-The below video shares a bit more about the culture of the office.
+This video shares a bit more about the culture of the office.

 5) Remote company